paztronomer/auxiliary_fdl/README.md

 # Auxiliary codes
-Help for Omar P., in its work
+Help for Omar P., in his research work